h01ger/piuparts/README.txt

 * "master-command" is the command to run on master-host to start the master.
 When the master has been installed from the Debian package, the command is '/usr/share/piuparts/piuparts-master'.
+ This does not need to be set here if it is already set in '~piupartsm/.ssh/authorized_keys' to limit ssh access to that single command.

 * "idle-sleep" is the length of time the slave should wait before querying the master again if the master didn't have any new